cnstr/cnstr.py/CONTRIBUTING.md

 # Contributing

 Contributing to this repository is simple.

-[Set up a virtual env](https://docs.python.org/3/library/venv.html), install the dependencies in `requirements.txt`, edit any files that you deem necessary to integrate your feature / fix, test your changes using `scripts/time-test.py`, then create a pull request.
-Be sure to continue using the code style of the rest of the project (comments, docstrings, etc.) and DO NOT generate documentation before pushing.
-There is an action in place to do so on push.
+1. [Setup a virtual env]

+1. Install all project dependencies (in `requirements.txt`)

+        pip install -Ur requirements.txt

+1. Edit any files that you deem necessary to integrate your feature/fix

+    Be sure to adhere to the coding style of the project when adding your feature/fix (comments, docstrings, etc)

+1. Test your changes with various scripts

+    Check the `scripts` directory for scripts to use

+    When in doubt, use `scripts/time-test.py` to test your changes

+1. Create your pull request with your changes

+Keep in mind that when changing documentation, **you should NOT** generate documentation before pushing your changes to your branch; the repository contains an action that will do this when your pull request is merged

+[Setup a virtual env]: https://docs.python.org/3/library/venv.html